froggercat-work/simple-flask-deploy/README.md

 ## Heroku Deployment

-These deploy files to not include adding Postgres to your Heroku App, btw - you have to do that by hand.
+These deploy files do not include adding Postgres to your Heroku App, btw - you have to do that by hand.

 There's a bunch of ways to do this, but one easy way is on the Heroku dashboard - login and add a Heroku Postgres instance to your app's resources.